-The applicability of 5QI and potential gaps for XR Services over 5G are one of the subjects to be analysed further in this Technical Report.
+The applicability of 5QI and potential gaps for XR Services over 5G are analysed further in this Technical Report.

 4.3.4 5G Media Delivery

-In the context of this Technical Report and the delivery options identified in clause 4.2.5.1, the first three basic delivery types download, passive streaming and interactive streaming are most suitably mapped to 5G Media Streaming as defined in TS26.501 [23] and relating stage 3 specifications.
+In the context of this Technical Report and the delivery options identified in clause 4.3.3.1, the first three basic delivery types download, passive streaming and interactive streaming are most suitably mapped to 5G Media Streaming as defined in TS26.501 [8] and relating stage 3 specifications.
 The applicability of 5G Media Streaming for XR applications and potential necessary extensions are identified in this Technical Report.